Glossary

 Freight All Kinds (FAK)

-Front-end Imaging
+Front-End Imaging

 Imaging invoices once they arrive in accounts payable and using an automated workflow solution to process.
 It eliminates the need for paper documents at the start of the process.